micro-manager/micro-manager.github.io/_pages/PI_GCS_2.md

 The adapter uses two different connection modes:

--   serial connection of micro-manager, thus being platform independent
+-   serial connection of Micro-Manager, thus being platform independent
 -   PI GCS modules (DLL or shared-object) for Linux and Windows

 The PI GCS modules are needed if controllers are used where the GCS